WHICH COROS WATCH FOR YOU (Nov 1st 2024 Update!)

 2. "Focused Road Runner up to Marathon Distance and/or Enthusiastic Trail runner".
 Top Wants: Low Weight, Price, Simplicity.
 Only the data I need.

-The PACE 3 is still your watch.
+The PACE 3 is still your watch if you want the most minimal weight on your wrist.
+Probably the lightest GPS watch on the market.
 While being at a great price point it is by no means a watch without capability and now with Navigation can push out into the great unknown.
 Light weight means you will hardly notice it is there and it will not effect your running form.
 Will give you all the necessary data to help you train and manage that important race.
 This is Eliud Kipchoge's choice.
 Everything you need, nothing you don't.

 3. "Dedicated Trail Runner, no bells and whistles".
 Top Wants: Battery Life, GPS Reliability, Navigation.